lalaveine/fedora-system-setup/README.md

 [There it is](https://support.mozilla.org/en-US/kb/firefox-dns-over-https).

-### Change DNS Server to Cloudflare.
+### Change DNS Server to Cloudflare

 To do that in GNOME:

 1. Open Wi-Fi Settings